-As explained by the Employer's Handbook, jobs attract illegal immigration to the U.S., and the law aims to “remove this magnet” by compelling employers to make sure new hires fit into one of the four classes of legal workers:
+As explained by the Employer's Handbook, jobs attract illegal immigration to the U.S., and the law aims to remove this magnet by compelling employers to make sure new hires fit into one of the following four classes of legal workers:

-You don't actually have to know how each of these categories of legal workers is defined, because the Form I-9 instructions and the Handbook spell out exactly what documents will count to establish employment authorization.
-They also make it clear that the choice of which documents to present is not the employer’s but the employee’s.
+You don't actually need to know how each of these categories of legal workers is defined, because the Form I-9 instructions and the Handbook spell out exactly what documents will count to establish employment authorization.
+They also clearly state that the choice of which documents to present to prove work authorization belongs to the employee.

 But despite the apparent variety, many jobs will fall through the cracks between the work-authorizing nonimmigrant visa categories, as each category is narrowly defined, imposing specific requirements on both employer and employee.

-In the end, then, whether an employer can help a prospective employee get work authorization in the U.S. can only be answered in a particular context – and, perhaps, with the help of an experienced immigration attorney.
+In the end, whether an employer in the United States can help a prospective employee get U.S. work authorization can be answered only in a particular context, and perhaps, with the help of an experienced immigration attorney.